How Do I Choose The Best VG/PG Ratio In My E-liquids?

-However, despite this popularity the success of your vaping journey will depend upon you choosing the right e-liquid for your taste and lifestyle.
-Here, we delve into the science behind e-liquid ratios, explaining how you can ensure you opt for the best PG/VG ratio to deliver the most pleasurable vaping experience for you.
+The success of your vaping journey will depend upon you choosing the right e-liquid for your taste and lifestyle.
+Here, we delve into the science behind e-liquid ratios, explaining how you can choose the best PG/VG ratio to deliver the most pleasurable vaping experience for you.

 What is e-liquid?

-E-liquid, also called vape liquid or vape juice, is the substance we vapourise in e-cigarettes.
+E-liquid, also called vape liquid or vape juice, is the substance that is vaporised in e-cigarettes.
 As a vapour, it delivers a hit of nicotine and delicious flavour that satisfies cravings.
-E-liquids come in a variety of different formats depending on their recipe, with varying properties suited to different vaping styles.
-To find out even more about the ingredients in our e-liquid, check out our blog.
+E-liquids come in a variety of different formats depending on their recipe, with properties that vary to suit different vaping styles.
+To find out more about the ingredients in our e-liquid, check out our blog.

 What is the difference between PG and VG E-liquid?

-Two of the four vital components needed to make an effective e-liquid, propylene glycol (PG) and vegetable glycerol (VG) have very different properties, the amount of either used in an e-liquid recipe can determine the type of e-liquid produced, even influencing the maximum nicotine level available and the type of device needed to vape it properly.
+Two of the four vital components needed to make an effective e-liquid, propylene glycol (PG) and vegetable glycerol (VG), have very different properties.
+The amount of either ingredient used in an e-liquid recipe can determine the type of e-liquid produced, and even influence the maximum nicotine level available and the type of device you need to vape it properly.

 Propylene Glycol (PG)

-Propylene Glycol is a clear, tasteless and colourless base material used in many common products including inhalers.
-It’s a popular choice for e-liquids due to the fact that it is a very effective carrier for flavourings and nicotine (that means it helps things mix together properly when we blend our e-liquids).
+Propylene glycol is a clear, tasteless and colourless base material used in many common products, including inhalers.
+It’s a popular choice for e-liquids because it is a very effective carrier for flavourings and nicotine - that means it helps things mix together properly when we blend our e-liquids.
 PG is thinner in consistency than VG and produces far less vapour when heated.

 Vegetable Glycerol (VG)

-Vegetable Glycerol is a clear, slightly sweet and colourless base material that is used in a massive range of products, from food to hand sanitiser.
+Vegetable glycerol is a clear, slightly sweet and colourless base material that is used in a massive range of products, from food to hand sanitiser.
 VG is perfect for e-liquids as it helps to create bigger and bolder flavours.
 It is very thick in consistency and can produce huge vape clouds.
-Most e-liquids tend to use a balanced combination of VG and PG, as VG is not an effective carrier agent by itself.

-Almost every e-liquid will contain a ratio of both PG and VG, with differing amounts used by different products depending on their individual recipes.
+Almost every e-liquid will contain both PG and VG, with differing amounts used by different products depending on their individual recipes.
 Finding the best VG/PG ratio will depend on various factors, including the availability of products and the vaping experience you want to enjoy.

 When choosing your desired e-liquid, you’ll most likely be deciding between two typical camps – those with a balanced or higher volume of propylene glycol (PG) or those with a higher volume of vegetable glycerine (VG).

-Balanced or PG-heavy e-liquids, often referred to as 50-50 e-liquids (because of that balanced PG/VG ratio), offer the broadest range of nicotine strengths (0mg-20mg) and tend to be thinner in consistency much like PG itself.
+Balanced or PG-heavy e-liquids, often referred to as 50-50 e-liquids (because they contain a balanced PG/VG ratio), offer the broadest range of nicotine strengths (0mg-20mg) and tend to be thinner in consistency, much like PG itself.

-In addition, while these e-liquids produce less vapour than those with a higher volume of VG, they still offer an excellent flavour experience thanks to PG’s properties as a carrier agent.
+While these e-liquids produce less vapour than those with a higher volume of VG, they still offer an excellent flavour experience thanks to PG’s properties as a carrier agent.
 Therefore, for some vapers, the best PG/VG ratio for flavour will be perfectly balanced between the two ingredients.

-E-liquids which have a higher ratio of VG in their recipe are most commonly referred to as High-VG or simply ‘HVG’ e-liquids.
-The most common ratio for these products is 70% VG to 30% PG, however our LiQuid HVG range is blended to 80% VG to deliver even bigger clouds and a smooth hit!
+E-liquids that have a higher ratio of VG in their recipe are most commonly referred to as High-VG or simply ‘HVG’ e-liquids.
+The most common ratio for these products is 70% VG to 30% PG; however, our LiQuid HVG range is blended to 80% VG to deliver even bigger clouds and a smooth hit!

 Because they have a lower available % of PG in their recipes, HVG liquids tend to only be available in lower nicotine strengths like 3mg or 6mg at most.
 This is partly down to manufacturing restrictions and VG being a poor carrier agent, but primarily due to the massive amount of vapour produced; inhaling so much at a higher strength like 18mg would be quite unpleasant for the user!

-When choosing the right PG VG ratio for you, it can be helpful to experiment with different products until you find the best option.
+When choosing the right VG/PG ratio for you, it can be helpful to experiment with different products until you find the best option.
 It’s all down to personal preference, but here are a few things to consider when making your choice:

-An important factor to consider when choosing your e-liquid preference is taste, so you should pick the best PG/VG ratio to deliver the level of flavour you want.
+An important factor when choosing your e-liquid preference is taste, so you should pick the best PG/VG ratio to deliver the level of flavour you want.
 This can differ hugely from person to person.
-Both 50-50 and HVG e-liquids should have a good level of flavour, however you can expect a bolder experience from HVGs owing largely to the extra vapour they produce which allows more flavour to pass over the tongue.
+Both 50-50 and HVG e-liquids should offer a strong flavour if the products are high quality, but you can expect a bolder experience from HVGs owing largely to the extra vapour they produce, which allows more flavour to pass over the tongue.

-Depending on what type of vaper you are, it’s likely that you’ll be looking for a different type of hit, depending on the type of vaping experience they want.
+Every vaper is looking for a different type of hit, depending on the type of vaping experience they want.
 Those who are using their device as a replacement for cigarettes will probably want that slightly harsh ‘back of the throat’ hit - similar to what you’ll get when smoking.

 If this is the case, you’ll want to go for a higher nicotine strength 50-50 or PG-heavy e-liquid.
 Of course, you will still get a ‘hit’ from the high-VG variant, it’s just a little softer and smoother – ideal for the ‘cloud chasers’ and those vaping for fun.